Are you looking for the best Montreal winter activities? Then here’s everything you need to know about visiting Mount Royal Park in winter!

 In terms of wide-open spaces that Canada’s so famous for, this is the place to be in Montreal.
 I absolutely loved exploring the park myself, especially during winter.
 And I was so surprised how many winter activities there were to do here.

-If you’re heading to Montreal for a winter city break, here are some of the best winter activities in Montreal that I really recommend.
+If you’re heading to Montreal for a winter city break, here are some of the best Montreal winter activities that I really recommend.
 This is basically my Mount Royal winter guide for you guys.

 Getting to Mount Royal Park